Sometimes a father does not learn that he is the child’s biological father until years after the child’s birth.

 Sometimes, an unwed father provides substantial support to his child from the date of conception, both emotional and financial.

-Georgia does not have a law that requires a parent in these circumstances to pay “retroactive child support.”
-This means that if you are ultimately required to pay child support pursuant to a court order, then the court will not necessarily require you to pay to the mother the amount of monthly child support that you may have otherwise been required to pay from the date of the child’s birth to the present.
+Georgia does not have a law that requires a parent in these circumstances to pay retroactive child support arrears.
+This means that if you are ultimately required to pay Georgia child support arrears pursuant to a court order, then the court will not necessarily require you to pay to the mother the amount of monthly child support that you may have otherwise been required to pay from the date of the child’s birth to the present.

 This requirement originates from a Georgia law that states it is “the joint and several duty of each parent of a child born out of wedlock to provide for the maintenance, protection, and education of the child” until he or she reaches the age of majority, except to the extent that the duty of one parent is otherwise or further defined by court order.
 See O.C.G.A. § 19-7-24.

-In 1990, the Georgia Supreme Court addressed the issue of whether or not a mother may request that a court order the father, after paternity is established, to reimburse her for expenses that she incurred on the child’s behalf prior to the establishment of a court order.
+In 1990, the Georgia Supreme Court addressed the issue of whether or not a mother may request that a court order the father, after paternity is established, to reimburse her with back child support for expenses that she incurred on the child’s behalf prior to the establishment of a court order.
 Weaver v.
 Chester, 195 Ga.
 App.
 471 (1990).

 In this case, the court held that the mother is legally authorized to make such a request; however, she may only request reimbursement of those expenses to the extent and amount that she actually incurred.
 Id. at 473.